Take the first major step in your career

-- The Biomedical Scientist, including our new Learning and Development section and the British Journal of Biomedical Science
+- access to the British Journal of Biomedical Science

-- all the latest professional news, information and learning resources on the IBMS website
+- news, information and learning resources on the IBMS website

-- through the Science Council’s Registered Scientist register
+- become a Registered Scientist through the Science Council’s register

 - IBMS CPD Officer and Registration Portfolio Verifier roles